2024 D&D Rogue Revisited

 3rd Level: Magic Fingers

 At Lower Levels.
-If you commit to taking this archetype upon character creation, you can gain this feature at 2nd level, instead of at 3rd level.
+If you chose this archetype upon character creation, you can gain this feature at 2nd level, instead of at 3rd level.

 3rd Level: Slick Legerdemain